rcmuller25/PHCMOIS/README.md

-# PHC Management and Operations Information System (PHCMOIS)
+# PHC Mobile Outreach Information System (PHCMOIS)

-A modern, cross-platform mobile application built with React Native and Expo for managing healthcare operations in Primary Health Centers (PHCs).
+A modern, cross-platform mobile application built with React Native and Expo for managing healthcare operations in PHC Mobile and Satellite Clinics.
 This application streamlines patient management, appointment scheduling, and healthcare provider workflows.

 ## 🚀 Features